fenok/react-router-typesafe-routes/README.md

 });
 ```

-Upon building, all pathname params except the optional ones are required.
-Star parameter (`*`) is always optional upon building.
+Upon building, pathname params are required or optional based on the `?` modifier, except for the star parameter (`*`), which is always optional upon building.

 Parsing behavior is determined by the type objects.
 Note that React Router parses star parameter (`*`) as an empty string if there are no segments to match.